aforward9600/pokemonpalette/README.md

 - Softlock teleport will now say it cannot be used if you don't have the pokedex yet
 - Minor tweak to Pallet Town object data for Prof Oak
 - Added ledge to route 25 to prevent softlock
+- Fixed menu not clearing if A is held after saving

 #Bugfixes: